3d0n1/youtube-auto-shorts-generator/README.md

 #### An automated, AI-powered pipeline that creates engaging short videos from any text topic.
 Perfect for generating content for YouTube Shorts, TikTok, Reels, and social media.

 Takes a text topic as input (e.g., "dogs" or "space exploration") Generates a complete video with script, voiceover, background footage, and captions Outputs a finished MP4 video file

+##### This is similar to function from [Automation Youtube](https://aiyoutube.sell.app)

 ### 🚀 Features